Andrew-Jayne/RPyG/z_todo.md

 ## Message Project:
-[] All print statments in all functions are shipped to the message class and handled there, even if it's just a dumb print the input str funciton, prep for curses down the road
+[*] All print statments in all functions are shipped to the message class and handled there, even if it's just a dumb print the input str funciton, prep for curses down the road

-## V2 Goals (The Party Update)
+## V2 Goals (The Party Update) (Done!)
 [*] RPC for Mystery Encounters
 [*] Merge Rest & Mystery Encounters
 [*] Finish Merchant Interaction